 Buy, Lease, or Rent?

 Flexibility is a word I have used quite often throughout this blog.
 Docutec’s approach to finance options for your new business printer is also very flexible.
 You can buy the device outright – we’ll be happy with that!
-However, we also provide the service of a lease printer for small business.
+However, we also provide Canon printer lease for small business.
 Leasing and renting options are very customer focused and free up your finances for other business-critical requirements.
 You get the best Managed Print Service without a massive capital outlay.